Search the 211 Answers, Please! database of service providers.

 Supplemental Nutrition Assistance Program (SNAP) is the new name for the federal Food Stamp Program.

 The Districts’ SNAP program helps low-income residents and families buy the food they need for good health.
 You can apply for benefits by completing a State application form.
-Benefits are provided on an electronic card that is used like an ATM card and accepted at most grocery stores.
+Benefits are provided on an electronic card that is used like an ATM card and accepted at most grocery stores and some farmers' markets.

-Households may have $2,000 in countable resources, such as a bank account.
-Some elderly or disabled households may have $3,250 if at least one person is age 60 or older, or is disabled.
-Certain resources are not counted, such as a home and lot and the resources of people who receive Supplemental Security Income (SSI) or benefits under the Temporary Assistance for Needy Families (TANF) program.
+Most households do not have a resource limit.
+Some households that include a person who is disabled or who is age 60 or older may have only up to $3,250 in resources.
+Certain resources are not counted, such as a home and lot.
+Also, the resources of people who receive Supplemental Security Income (SSI) or benefits under the Temporary Assistance for Needy Families (TANF) program are not countable.